awesomeeng/awesome-config/docs/Introducing.md

 Again, you will notice that we are using `config()` instead of `config` when adding our configuration.
 A good rule of thumb to remember is if you are calling a function on configuration like `init()` or `add()` or `start()`, you do it on the `config()` execution.

 #### 5).
-Start It.
+Start it.
 ```javascript
 config().start();
 ```

 After all your configuration blocks have been added, you start AwesomeConfig.
-Once `start()` is called your configuration merge together into a single unified view, all variables and conditions are resolved, and the entire unified configuration is made immutable.
+Once `start()` is called your configuration merges together into a single unified view, all variables and conditions are resolved, and the entire unified configuration is made immutable.

 #### 6).
-Use It!
+Use it!
 ```javascript
 console.log(config.a.javascript); // "Object"
 console.log(config.or.use.our.custom.notation); // "which allows"